FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 running of the Meeting.
 The Meetings Administrator then proceeded to set out the meetings

-protocol for the Statutory Budget Meeting.---
+protocol for the Statutory Budget Meeting.
+---
 2

 The Mayor then went on to say that the Budget process for the preparation, consideration